nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ![Oauth%20Authorize%20Code%20flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/Oauth%20Authorize%20Code%20flow.png)
 - As a one time activity, the client application will be registered in the OAuth server.
 The client will be given “client id” and “client secret” by the OAuth server
-- Step 1 - The client sends “client id” and “client secret” and requests access token from the STS
+- Step 1 - User clicks login button in the client application
-- Step 2 - The STS validates the client ID and client secret and issues an access token to the client
+- Step 2 - Client application redirects the user to the OAuth server authorization pag
-- Step 3 - The client sends request to resource API with access token attached to the request
-- Step 4 - The resource API validates the access token (and the client scopes if required) and sends the response to the client

 ## Client credentials flow demo with Keycloak